mdgriffith/elm-ui/CONTRIBUTING.md

 I don't usually accept PRs that add features.
 Mainly this is because there is a bunch of design thought and research that needs to be done before a feature can be added.

-So, here's where you can help out!
+So, here are some other ways you can help if you so desire!

 # Bugs and Unexpected Things